bolucloud/architecture-diagrams/README.md

 We can build infrastructure as a code, why not diagrams.

-I am using this tool https://diagrams.mingrammer.com/ which enables you to draw cloud system architecture in python code.
+I am using this tool https://diagrams.mingrammer.com/ which enables you to draw cloud system architectures in Python code.

 > Diagram as Code allows you to track the architecture diagram changes in any version control system.